gipritchard/Space-Debris/Space Debris Taskforce.md

 OR

-- Take 1 Resource card from another player
+- Take 1 Resource card from the other player

 See the "Hand Limit" section for restrictions.